waku-org/nwaku/docs/tutorial/onchain-rln-relay-chat2.md

 ```
 At this phase, your RLN credential is being created and a transaction is being sent to the membership smart contract.
 It will take some time for the transaction to be finalized.
-Once finalized, a link to the transaction on Goerli network will be shown like below.
+Once finalized, a link to the transaction on the Goerli network will be shown i.e.,
-You will see the actual transaction hash instead of `0xxxx`.
 ```
 You are registered to the rln membership contract, find details of your registration transaction in https://goerli.etherscan.io/tx/0xxxx
 ```
+Note that you will see the actual transaction hash instead of `0xxxx`.
 Also, the registered RLN identity key, the RLN identity commitment key, and the index of the registered credential will be displayed as given below.
 The RLN identity key is not shown in the figure (replaced by a string of `x`s) for security reasons.
 But, you will see your RLN identity key.